Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment

 The rest of the paper unfolds as follows.
 Section \ref{sec_context} describes the key elements of League of Legends that are relevant to our study and outlines the natural experiment we leverage to identify the effects of coming out.
-Section \ref{sec_data_and_methodology} introduces the data and explains the methodology we use to isolate the effects of coming out.
+Section \ref{sec_data_and_methodology} introduces our data.
 Section \ref{sec_methdology_results} presents our main results.
 Section \ref{sec_mechanisms} examines the underlying mechanisms driving the estimated effects.
 Section \ref{sec_conclusion} concludes.